Lifetime ISA guide

 - Cash LISA: This is most similar to a regular savings account – you choose how much you pay in and receive a pre-defined amount of tax-free interest on it.
 The only risk involved in this option would be if the bank you have your LISA with goes bust, in which case you'll be protected for up to £85,000

 - Shares LISA: This version involves you investing your LISA money directly into stocks and shares.
 As is always the case with anything that relies on the stock market, this option involves more risk-taking, but can see a higher return if your shares do well.
-However, because of the uncertainty and risks involved, we wouldn't recommend taking out a Shares LISA.
+Because of the uncertainty and risks involved, always research carefully and seek professional advice before investing this way.

 How do you open a Lifetime ISA?